 The day-to-day of a development sprint

-We should emphasize that a lot of teams aren’t used to this level of individual autonomy.
+It' important to emphasize that a lot of teams aren’t used to this level of individual autonomy.
 It might feel unnatural at first.
 Many developers are accustomed to being told what to do, and many managers are used to owning every part of the project management process.

 This isn’t the fault of a bad manager or a lazy developer; it’s because most project management workflows and tools are too distracting from the real work (the code) for us to reasonably expect developers get very involved.
 That’s the reason why we built ZenHub in the first place.
 If your team isn’t used to this system – or they’re using it ineffectively – gather everyone together and formally introduce them to this new way of working.

-With everyone actively using the Board, your developers will get more done in less time.
+With everyone is actively using the Board, your developers will get more done in less time.
 The project lead will spend less time bugging people for updates.
 Everybody wins!